 Add in the rest of the ingredients and toss until well-incorporated.
 Top with toasted walnuts.

-So now that you have a delicious and nutritious arugula mushroom salad, let’s talk about the diversity of our fungal foods.
+So now that you have completed this delicious and nutritious arugula and baby Bella mushroom salad recipe, let’s talk about the diversity of our fungal foods.
 Mushrooms are a highly diverse group, consisting of a number of edible varieties from backyard to exotic.

 There are 9 main groups of edible mushrooms including cremini, button, shiitake, morel, lion’s mane (see this post for some coffee with lion's mane), oyster, portobello, enoki, and porcini.

-Crimini, portobello and white button all come from the same delicious family of mushrooms and are some of the most consumed mushrooms in the world.
+Fun Fact: Crimini, portobello, and white buttons all come from the same delicious family of mushrooms and are some of the most consumed mushrooms in the world.
 In fact, they are all different life stages of Agaricus bisporus.
-White buttons are the babies, cremini are the hip, agile 20 something year olds and portobellos are our over-the-hills.
+White buttons are the babies, cremini are the hip, agile 20 something-year-olds, and portobellos are our over-the-hills.

 Morel mushrooms kind of look like dates or honeycombs and are hard to grow in bulk, so they are less available.
-They are rich in iron, vitamin D and copper.
-Shiitake might be my favorite mushroom; these mushrooms are often featured in Asian, particularly Japanese cuisines, and are high in copper and pantothenic acid.
+They are rich in iron, vitamin D, and copper.
+Shiitake might be my favorite mushroom.
+They may be expensive but they are so worth it to put into our Baby Bella Mushroom Recipe we shared above.
+These mushrooms are often featured in Asian, particularly Japanese cuisines, and are high in copper and pantothenic acid.

 Pleurotus eryngii, or the oyster mushroom looks like coral.
+This was another mushroom we choose to use in our Baby Bell Mushroom Recipe because they are so delicious.
 Porcini (Boletus edulis) looks very much like a smurf house or your typical cartoon mushroom but with far less color.
 These thick mushrooms are a bit on the chewy side and are high in niacin and riboflavin.